GovReady/govready-q/README.md

 	"admins": [["Name", "email@domain.com"], ...]

+Follow the guides for instructions on launching GovReady-Q.

+If you are developing locally, GovReady-Q can be run with Django's built-in web server with this command:

+	python3 manage.py runserver

 ## <a name="create-org"></a>Create an Organization

 You must set up the first organization (i.e. end-user/client) domain from the Django admin.
 Log into http://localhost:8000/admin with the superuser account that you created above.
 Add a Siteapp -> Organization (http://localhost:8000/admin/siteapp/organization/add/).
 Then visit the site at subdomains.localhost:8000 (using the subdomain for the organization you just created) and log in using the super user credentials again.
 (If you are using a domain other than `localhost`, then you must set it as the value of `"organization-parent-domain"` in the `local/environment/json` file.)
 When you log in for the first time it will ask you questions about the user and about the organization.

+GovReady-Q currently installs with a small set of compliance apps primarily for demonstration purposes.
+Compliance apps are data definitions written in YAML.
+Organizations can and should plan to develop their own compliance apps, just as they would develop their own configuration files.
+The principle benefit of compliance apps is their modularization and reusability.

 ## <a name="updating"></a>Updating